-About Behind the Gate Home & History Walking Tour, Charleston, South Carolina
+About Behind the Gate Home & History Walking Tours, Charleston, South Carolina

-Originally a French teacher, she now uses her teaching skills as a registered city tour guide with her unique walking tour.
-She also interprets history at Middleton Place Plantation and has been a museum educator at the Gibbes Museum of Art since 2005.
+Originally a French teacher, Elise now uses her teaching skills as a registered city tour guide with her unique walking tour.
+She also interprets history at the Charleston Museum and has been a museum educator at the Gibbes Museum of Art since 2005.

 Limited to small groups (2-8 people), the tour is designed for those who want an in-depth view of Charleston's past.
 Begin your tour with a brief historical overview, using maps & images relating to the pauses on your walking tour.
 Your walk will lead you through 300 years of history.
 Family names and family stories are intertwined with Charleston's tumultuous past.
 You will come to know & love these gracious homes who continue to tell their stories today.

 The "Wings Tour"